cFreed-AKA-Alf/jsmob/readme.md

 Options may be set using query parameters in the path of the `<script>` tag used to include jsmob, i.e.:
   `<script type="text/javascript" src="path/to/jsmob.js?opt1=val1&opt2=val2…">`

-The following options are available:
+The following options are available in any jsmob version:
 - *baseWidth*=…    : … is the (px) value for the default block width
 - *breakPoint*=…   : … is the (px) value for the default breakpoint
 - *cssTimeout*=…   : … is the (ms) delay before launching window.resize() [see also CAVEAT]
-- *debug*=1        : some useful informations are displayed in the console
-- *liveshow*=1     : adds an indicator to each element having a class like *%Block*, *%Col*, *%Menu*, *%Zoom*; it displays real-time the current element's width, and its title summarizes its "%" classes
 - *padding*=…      : … is the (px) value for padding-left/-right of a block in reduced layout
 - *prefix*=…       : … is any string of your choice, which is substituted to "%"
 - *vscroll*=0      : suppress vertical scroll-bar (useful to simulate a mobile while on desktop)

+These options are available in jsmob.js version only:
+- *debug*=1        : some useful informations are displayed in the console
+- *liveshow*=1     : adds an indicator to each element having a class like *%Block*, *%Col*, *%Menu*, *%Zoom*; it displays real-time the current element's width, and its title summarizes its "%" classes

 ####CAVEAT
 Depending on the complexity of the native CSS and/or the number and weight of images included, you may observe some layout inconsistencies (e.g.: column width set to a greater value than stated by %Width!).
 It comes from the fact that the current value of cssTimeout may be too short to allow browser to achieve CSS analysis before jsmob begins %classes analysis.
 A notable issue happens when using em's to define padding-left/right: then jsmob may begin analyzing when the final font-size has not been defined yet.
+You may consider to increase the *cssTimeout* parameter value till all work fine.